oblinger/HookAnchorApp/T/Life/Diary/Reflections.md

+### 2023-12-04  Depressive-time-suck

+Sunday was a pretty big waste.
+- Just not motivated so I kill many hours watching TV or reading/write on Medium
+- Need to organize fun into my week so I am motivated
+- Need to really organize my energies into actionable channels, so I make bite-sized progress in key areas so I feel better.
+  Adding this to [[full]] section.

+### 2023-11-27  Obispo-Trip.  am I depressed?

+Travelled to Saint Louis Obispo over the weekend.
+Being on the beach with Eli was fun, but in general these days I have little motivation to do hard things.

+I think I need to focus on growing this motivation
+I need to re-frame what really matters to me.

+I think my motivation is low, because clarity of my mission is so poor.

+Too many things have been accepted... too many abstract plans to someday fix all of them.

+Feels overwhelming...
+I play solitaire instead!

+### 2023-11-07  Two Blistering Avoidance Failures:  Eating the Frog.
+Exercising.

+My ability to push myself is just not strong, if I have some activity that I am avoiding then I really go into a tail spin and just never do the activity.

 ### 2023-08-21  Gratitude Meditation; Feeling valued @ work

 Gratitude meditation course is giving a new view on my day to day.